chauvinSimon/IV19/README.md

-# IV19
+# My 10 takeaways from the 2019 Intelligent Vehicle Symposium

-My 10 takeaways from the 2019 Intelligent Vehicle Symposium
+test